Ryegaard: Changing owners, 1421 1735

+Trolle family, 15401735

 The new owner was Niels Trolle.

+His other holdings included Trollholm, Jonstrup and Snedinge on Zealand, Krumstrup on Funen and Pallesbjerg in Jutland.
+During his ownership, Ruegaard was again expanded.
+This enabled him to restore Ryegaard's status as a birk.

-He once again increased the size of the estate through the acquisition of more land.
-He also restored Ryegaard's status as a birk.
-After Niels Trolle's death, Ryegaard passed to his son, Holger Trolle, who once again added more land.
+After Niels Trolle's death, Ryegaard passed to his son, Holger Trolle, who also added more land.
 After Holger Trolle's death, Ryegaard passed to his son and daughter-in-law.
 Their son, Knud Trolle, sold the estate in 1735.

+Rosenkrantz and Skeel families

 The new owner was Iver Rosenkrantz.
 His widow, Charlotte Amalie Skeel, kept the estate after her husband's death in 1745.

 Their son, Frederik Christian Rosenkrantz, who later served as prime minister, inherited the estate after his mother's death in 1763.
 He was also the owner of Krabbesholm, Egholm, Barritskov and Trudsholm.

+In 1783, Rosenkrantz was granted a license to establish a tannery on the estate.
+It was operated by water power.
+The tannery remained in use until the middle of the 19th century.

-He endowed his estates to Niels Rosenkrantz with an obligation to establish a stamhus (family trust) from the estates.
+Frederik Christian Rosenkrantz endowed his estates to Niels Rosenkrantz, with an obligation to establish a stamhus (family trust) from the estates.
 Stamhuset Rosenkrantz was established from Ryegaard, Barritskov and Trudsholm while Egholm and Krabbesholm were sold to his brother Marcus Gøye Rosenkrantz.

 Niels Rosenkrantz died without children in 1824.
 Stamhuset Rosenkrantz was therefore passed to his relative Henrik Jørgen Scheel.

-He was succeeded by his son Frederik Christian Rosenkrantz Scheel.
-He replaced the old main building with a new one.
+In 1862, Ruegaard passed to Frederik Christian Rosenkrantz Scheel.
+Over the next almost twenty years, he demolished all the existing buildings (except for a barn from 1656).
+A dower house for his mother was already completed in 1862.
+A new main building was completed in 1880.
+It was designed in the Gothic Revival style with crow-stepped gables.

-After Frederik Christian Rosenkrantz Scheel's death, in 1912, stamhuset Rosenkrantz passed to his son, Henrik Jørgen Scheel, who died in 1917 and was succeeded by Frederik Christian Scheel.
+After Frederik Christian Rosenkrantz Scheel's daughter, in 1912, Stamhuset Rosenkrantz passed to his son, Henrik Jørgen Scheel, who died in 1917 and was succeeded by Frederik Christian Scheel.
 The adoption of the lensafløsningslov in 1919 meant that Stamhuset Rosenkrantz was dissolved with effect from 1923.
 As another consequence of the act, Ryegaard also had to cede 158.1 hectare of land to the government in 1921 and another 29.9 hectares in 1926.